 \section{Introduction}

 If we consider photography and painting as visual languages, we can understand that each image encapsulates a unique perspective or way of seeing.
-By harnessing the power of pre-trained diffusion models designed for text-to-image generation, we gain a versatile method for influencing the synthesis process using natural language commands.
+By harnessing the power of pre-trained diffusion models designed for text-to-image generation, we obtain a versatile method for influencing the synthesis process using natural language commands.
 The utilization of these advanced generative models not only allows for the creation of realistic and diverse images but also enables users to personalize the output according to their visual preferences.
-Recent personalization methods~\cite{gal2022TI,ruiz2022dreambooth,kumari2022customdiffusion,huang2023reversion} learn the textual conditioning of a common concept (or item) within a set of images, and then use text to create new scenarios that incorporate that concept.
-However, representing specific visual attributes within a specific image remains a challenging problem for these concept-level personalization methods.
+Recent personalization methods~\cite{gal2022TI,ruiz2022dreambooth,kumari2022customdiffusion,huang2023reversion} learn the textual conditioning of a common concept from a set of images and then use text prompts to create new scenarios that incorporate the concept.
+However, representing specific visual attributes of a single image remains a challenging problem for these concept-level personalization methods.

-We believe that each visual attribute (e.g., style, material, layout, etc.) within an image possesses its unique features.
-Attribute-aware image generation, therefore, involves the disentanglement, representation, and recombination of these visual attributes to guide image synthesis and editing.
-The primary challenge lies in disentangling the specific attributes within a single image, as they often appear in combination.
-Additionally, recombining the attributes without causing conflicts or distortions is difficult when performing image attribute transfer task.